 Schools have a responsibility to safely manage plant and machinery.
 Plant is a general name for machinery, tools, appliances and equipment.
 It can include equipment as diverse as electric drills, angle grinders, routers, mowers, welders and power tools, workshop equipment, office equipment as well as blenders and coffee grinders.
-This guideline has been developed to ensure that risks associated with plant and machinery within the school are identified and managed.

 Plant and machinery commonly found in schools

 - General grounds and maintenance: electric drills, angle grinders, electric saws and power tools, ride on mowers, whipper snippers, quad bikes, chain saws, mowers, lifts, LP Gas BBQ.

 - Technology areas (including wood work and metal work): saws, drills, angle grinders, sanders, welders.